 The Disadvantage of Doing Business in Countries with High Taxes

 Businesses that operate in higher tax countries are always at a competitive disadvantage to those that operate in tax free countries.
 The 2015 Small Business Taxation Survey released by the National Small Business Association (NSBA) found that one-in-three small firms spend excess of 80 hours per year and more than one-in-four companies spend in $10,000 annually on the administration of federal taxes alone.
 Adding to the burden is the need to pay an external tax practitioner to handle their taxes.
 Additionally, federal taxes significantly influence the decisions they take much to the detriment of the business.
 To thrive to their potential, these businesses desperately need reduced corporate and individual tax rates coupled with reduced deductions.

 The Alternative to Tax Menace

 Thanks to global integration and advancement of technology companies now have a better chance of fighting the tax menace out.
 They now have the advantage of relocating to areas that provide a tax-free and conducive environment to thrive.

 Of the countries open to the concept of expatriate entrepreneurs the UAE is one of the best place to do business because of its consumer wealth and business-friendly rules.
 In the UAE, Dubai has emerged as the most preferred business destination and so all major conglomerates have a presence in the city.
-Though setting up businesses is bound by some regulations, like it is compulsory to partner with a local, so that only 49% of the shares is owned by the expatriate and the rest by the local, these regulations are not applicable for companies that plan to come up in the city’s free zone area.
+Though setting up businesses in dubai is bound by some regulations, like it is compulsory to partner with a local, so that only 49% of the shares is owned by the expatriate and the rest by the local, these regulations are not applicable for companies that plan to come up in the city’s free zone area.
 The free zone companies are owned completely by the expatriate investor.
 Besides, the free zone areas offer highly advanced infrastructure, exceptional facilities and stay visas for investors.